the-ray-kar/Data-Science-Job-Statistics/README.md

 # Job Statistics Visualization

-This project visualizes the distribution of **167 job descriptions** collected from the internet.
+This project visualizes the distribution of **167 Data Science job descriptions** collected from the internet.
 The descriptions cover various tech domains and frameworks, providing insights into the most common skills and technologies required across the industry.

 ### **Interactive Visualization**